-In a perfect world, your previous house sells and you’re able to pay off your mortgage as well as the bridging loan; however, it is to note that sometimes things don’t work out so correctly.
+In a perfect world, your previous house sells and you’re able to pay off your mortgage as well as the bridging loan, however, most of the time, in reality, things don’t work out as well as we would like.

-In case, your previous house doesn’t sell in time for payment or gets sold at lower rates than expected; you can end up with the burden of a mortgage as well as a high charging bridging loan resulting in extreme financial stress.
+In case, your previous house doesn’t sell in time for the payment or gets sold at a lower rate than what was expected, you might end up with the burden of a mortgage as well as a high charging bridging loan, resulting in extreme financial stress.
 Therefore, to get the best possible offers, you need to conduct plenty of research before deciding on a bridging loan.

-- Monthly: You pay your interest monthly while the total loan amount doesn’t get affected.
+- Monthly: You pay your interest monthly while the total loan amount isn’t affected.

-- Rolled-up or Deferred Interest: Instead of making monthly repayments, your accrued interest gets ‘rolled up’ with the principal amount and further interest compounds on the sum of them.
+- Rolled-up or Deferred Interest: Instead of making monthly repayments like standard loans, your accrued interest gets ‘rolled up’ with the principal amount and further interest gets added onto the sum of them.
 The final balance is paid in full at the closing of the loan.

-- Retained Interest: Your total interest payable is calculated at the beginning of the loan at a fixed rate, and is advanced to you by the lender along with the principal amount.
+- Retained Interest: Your total interest payable is calculated at the beginning of the loan at a fixed rate, and is guaranteed to you by the lender along with the principal amount.

 ● Lenders Arrangement Fees: A lenders arrangement or facility fee is charged on the net or gross loan amount, at a rate varying between 1% and 2%.
 The higher the loan amount, the lower the lender’s arrangement fee and vice versa.

-● Administration fee: This is charged once the loan is taken out only and not during the application process.
+● Administration fee: This is charged only once the loan has been taken out, not during the application process.

 ● Valuation fees: Valuation fee is charged to verify the value of the property being used as security.
 This fee varies depending on the condition, location, and value of the collateral property.

-● Redemption/Exit fees: Exit fee is also charged at around 1% of the loan amount at the time of closing the loan.
+● Redemption/Exit fees: An exit fee is also charged at around 1% of the loan amount at the time when the loan is closed.
 It is a legal cost incurred by the lender to remove the charge on the collateral property.